TheoFEM-TUM/FLOW-OTTER/README.md

 ## Set Up

-Here you find a detailed description of how to set up the workflow manager: [Click here to view the parameters](docs/set_up.md)
+[Here](docs/set_up.md), you find a detailed description of how to set up the workflow manager.

 ## Usage